yli3/GetData_CourseProject/CodeBook.md

 ## Measure Dictionary

 There are 66 different measures of interest.
 These measures were taken by either accelerometer or gyroscope embedded sensors in Samsung Galaxy SII smartphones.

+Both the accelerometer (which measures linear acceleration) and the gyroscope (which measures angular velocity) produce triaxial signals -- that is, separate signals for the *X*, *Y*, and *Z* axes.
+These signals were filtered for noise and further filtered into separate "Body" and "Gravity" components by assuming the components of the signals due to gravity were low frequency components.

+In addition to independent axial data, the Euclidean norm is used to consider the magnitude of the whole triaxial signal.

 Full details of sensor parameters and calculation steps may be found in the `features_info.txt` file included in the source Human Activity Recognition dataset.

 The following naming convention is used for the 66 measures: